- If you are troubled by the PowerShell script is not digitally signed issue, it might be because your Execution Policy is restricted.

 3. Unblock the file that was downloaded

-If you trust the contents of the script are safe, then you can unblock it to run on your session using the Unblock-File cmdlet: PS C:> Unblock-File -Path C:Downloadsscript1.ps1.
+If you trust the script’s contents are safe, you can unblock it to run on your session.
+The easiest way to do this is to use the Unblock-File cmdlet, as shown above.

 There you have it.
 With the three solutions in this guide, you should be able to get rid of the PowerShell script not digitally signed error.

 If you want to know how to stop PowerShell from closing after running a script, check our detailed guide to do it easily.

 Feel free to let us know the solution that helped you fix this issue in the comments below.